Muazzam Beg: Career

+He started his career as an in-house writer in under director Subhash Ghai's production house Mukta Arts.
+Apart from working closely with Ghai, Beg worked under the guidance of veteran screenwriters like Shabd Kumar and Sachin Bhowmick.

 His first independent work was as dialogue writer of the 2007 film Swami, starring Manoj Bajpayee and Juhi Chawla in lead roles.
 The screenplay was co-written with Bhavani Ayyer, writer of Black (2005).

 His debut as a solo writer came in the 2008 film, Money Hai Toh Honey Hai.

 Along with director Imtiaz Ali, Beg co-wrote the 2011 film Rockstar which earned him wide critical reception and Zee Cine Award 2011.

 In 2012, Beg came up with his directorial debut film Sadda Adda, a teen-comedy of six bachelors.

 In 2013 he announced his new project titled Munna Bhai, Sallu Bhai – Killers or Healers which would be a docu-drama of the lives of actors Sanjay Dutt and Salman Khan.
 The film will be produced by Beg under his NGO banner "Indian Film Fraternity".